 Distributable Cash Flow and Distributions

-For first-quarter 2017, Williams Partners generated $752 million in distributable cash flow (DCF) attributable to partnership operations, compared with $739 million in DCF attributable to partnership operations for first-quarter 2016.
-The increase is due primarily to the previously described improvement in the quarter’s Adjusted EBITDA and $17 million lower interest expense.
-DCF has been reduced by $58 million for the planned removal of non-cash deferred revenue amortization associated with the fourth-quarter 2016 contract restructuring in the Barnett Shale and Mid-Continent region.
-For first-quarter 2017, the cash distribution coverage ratio was 1.33x.
+For first-quarter 2018, Williams Partners generated $784 million in distributable cash flow (DCF) attributable to partnership operations, compared with $752 million in DCF attributable to partnership operations for first-quarter 2017.
+DCF was favorably impacted by the partnership’s change in Adjusted EBITDA and a $12 million decrease in net interest expense.
+DCF was unfavorably impacted by a $47 million increase in maintenance capital expenditures.
+Beginning with first-quarter 2018 results, the partnership has discontinued the adjustment which removed the DCF associated with 2016 contract restructuring prepayments in the Barnett Shale and Mid-Continent region.
+This first-quarter 2017 adjustment to DCF was a reduction of $58 million.
+For first-quarter 2018, the cash distribution coverage ratio was 1.33x.

 Alan Armstrong, chief executive officer of Williams Partners’ general partner, made the following comments:

 “The organization utilized our stable foundation of advantaged positions to deliver another impressive quarter of steady growth driven once again by our consistent fee-based revenue growth as all three of our current business segments demonstrated year-over-year improvement in Adjusted EBITDA.

 “The demand for low-cost U.S. natural gas continues to increase as reflected in the year-over-year growth in fee-based revenues that occurred thanks in large part to our ‘Big 5’ Transco expansions being placed into service last year.
 And that demand continues as we recently filed our application with FERC for our Southeastern Trail expansion project, another fully-subscribed Transco expansion.